Skip to main content

 • Upload to Daylight portal:

-• Permit submission package: at minimum, the design submitted to the AHJ should be uploaded
+• Permit submission package: at minimum, the stamped CAD submitted to the AHJ should be uploaded

 • Any additional required paperwork